 - Derive statistics from your data

-- Create interesting visualizations
+- Create insightful visualizations

 If you want to explain the data or predict what will happen, you probably want to create a statistical model of your data.
 Techniques to create a model include clustering, classification, regression, and dimensionality reduction.
-The command line is not suitable for implementing a new model from scratch.
+The command line is not suitable for programming a new type of model from scratch.
 It is, however, very useful to be able to build a model from the command line.
 In Chapter 9 I will introduce several command-line tools that either build a model locally or employ an API to perform the computation in the cloud.

 The final and perhaps most important step in the OSEMN model is interpreting data.
 This step involves: